Silvenga/silvenga.com/src/posts/2024/notes-on-cephfs-metadata-recovery.md

 > Only 8 files (all temp) were relocated to `lost+found`.
 Woot!

-At this point clients were re-enabled and a second MDS daemon was added:
+At this point, the clients were re-enabled, and a second MDS daemon was added as rank `1`:

 ```bash
 ceph fs set cephfs refuse_client_session false
 ceph fs set cephfs max_mds 2
 ```

-CephFS was mounted on a different node and `ncdu` was used to do some spot-checking.
+The CephFS volume was mounted on a different node and `ncdu` was used to do some spot-checking.

 Everything looked to be in-order!